Phase 2 Construction Underway

 South Bay Salt Pond Restoration Project Phase 2 Ravenswood Construction

-Work began in fall 2018 on South Bay Salt Pond Restoration Project’s Phase 2 plans for Ravenswood.
+Work began in fall 2018 and continues on South Bay Salt Pond Restoration Project’s Phase 2 plans for Ravenswood.

 What the Phase 2 construction at Ravenswood will accomplish: